Updated January 28, 2019.

-- The chart below provides an estimate of your initial investment for 1 Chili’s Grill & Bar Restaurant based on the company’s experience with its Prototype 16 building.
+- The chart below provides an estimate of your initial investment for one Chili’s Grill & Bar Restaurant based on the company’s experience with its Prototype ST4500 building.
 Your actual costs may vary significantly from these estimates.

-- Prototype 16 is a free-standing building which includes a facility of approximately 6,028 square feet (which includes 363 square feet for a walk-in cooler/freezer).
-Prototype 16 has a total seating capacity of 246 seats consisting of 172 seats in the dining area and 74 seats in the bar area of the building.
+- The Prototype ST4500 is a free-standing building, which includes a facility of approximately 4,249 square feet (plus 262 square feet for walk-in cooler/freezer).
+Prototype ST4500 has a total seating capacity of 164 seats consisting of 134 seats in the dining area and 30 seats in the bar area of the building.

-- Chili’s reserves the right to modify Prototype 16 or develop new prototypes, and all franchisees will be required to use the prototype then used by Chili’s for each of their franchised Chili’s Restaurants.
+- Chili’s reserves the right to modify Prototype ST4500 or develop new prototypes, and all franchisees will be required to use the prototype then used by Chili’s for each of their franchised Chili’s restaurants.

 - Changes in existing prototypes or development of new prototypes may increase or otherwise change the initial investment costs described below.